lfedgeai/AegisEdgeAI/hybrid-cloud-poc/python-app-demo/README.md

-# Unified-Identity - Setup: Python App Demo
+# Unified-Identity: Python App Demo

-This demo shows how to fetch and dump a Sovereign SVID with AttestedClaims using a simple Python application.
+This demo shows how a Python workload can fetch and use a Sovereign SVID with AttestedClaims from SPIRE Agent.

 ## Overview

-This demo includes:
+This demo demonstrates the **workload SVID flow**, where a Python application:
+1. Connects to SPIRE Agent Workload API
+2. Receives a workload SVID with AttestedClaims
+3. The workload SVID inherits TPM attestation claims from the agent SVID

+**Components:**
-1. **SPIRE Server** - Issues SVIDs with AttestedClaims
+1. **SPIRE Server** - Issues SVIDs with AttestedClaims (from Keylime Verifier)
 2. **SPIRE Agent** - Provides Workload API to applications
-3. **Keylime Stub** - Returns fixed AttestedClaims (geolocation, host integrity, GPU metrics)
+3. **Keylime Verifier** - Validates TPM attestation and returns AttestedClaims
-   - ⚠ **Note**: Multiple GPU support for GPU metrics is work in progress
 4. **Python App** - Fetches SVID and displays AttestedClaims

 ## Prerequisites

-- Go installed (for SPIRE and Keylime stub)
+- Go installed (for SPIRE)
 - Python 3 installed
-- SPIRE binaries built (in `../spire/bin/`)
+- SPIRE binaries built
+- All services running (SPIRE Server, SPIRE Agent, Keylime Verifier, rust-keylime Agent)

+**Note:** This demo is typically run as part of the main integration test (`../test_complete.sh`), which sets up all required services.

 ### Install Python Dependencies